 There are so many different lineages and styles of yoga that it can be pretty overwhelming, especially as a beginner.
 Here is a brief breakdown of the most popular styles of yoga out there for your convenience.
-See which style best resonates with you and then attend a class in your area!
+See which style best resonates with you and then attend a class in your area.
+Remember to introduce yourself to the teacher, letting them know you’re new to the class/style.
+Never push yourself to keep up with the class, and only do what feels right for your body.

 All styles of yoga stem from the same basic principles.
 Each style is based on the same physical postures (called asanas) with particular emphasis.